DassaultSystemes-Technology/dspbr-pt/README.md

-* [x] [Validated](https://dassaultsystemes-technology.github.io/dspbr-pt/report/) against the official Dassault Systèmes Stellar renderer.
-The Stellar renderer proved its capabilities in industry use-cases like physical light-simulation and validated its results against real-world measurements on several occasions.
+* [x] [Validated](https://dassaultsystemes-technology.github.io/dspbr-pt/report/) against the official Dassault Systèmes Stellar renderer for the available set of validation scenes.
+Currently, this only covers a subset of the material features.
 Please see below for more info on the [validation suite](#Validation).

 > ### Caveats
 > The renderer serves as a fancy wrapper for the Enterprise PBR Shading Model code sample, **performance is not a priority**.
 Some major limiting factors are